 Solid-state drives (SSDs) have become a popular storage choice for enterprises because of their high speeds compared to hard disk drives (HDDs).
-A SATA-interface SSD is often double the read/write speed of a SATA HDD, and some NVMe SSDs have 10 times the read and write rates of HDDs.
+A SATA-interface SSD is often double a SATA HDD’s read/write speed, and some non-volatile memory express (NVMe) SSDs have 35 times the read and write rates of an HDD.

 Comparison of SSD and HDD speeds

-The following table shows manufacturer-provided data on sample solid-state drive and hard drive speeds.
-Note that sustained transfer rate, or sustained data rate, is a common term that hard drive manufacturers use for the process of reading and writing data on a disk.
-SSD manufacturers phrase the speed differently.
+The following table shows manufacturer-provided data on sample SSD and HDD speeds.
+Note that sustained transfer rate, or sustained data rate, is a common term that hard drive manufacturers use for the process of reading and writing data on a disk—SSD manufacturers phrase the speed differently.

 |Drive Type||Drive Model||Speed|

 |Hard drive speeds||Toshiba MG Series with SATA interface, model MG06ACA800E, 8 TB capacity||

 |Seagate EXOS 2X18 with SATA or SAS interface, 18 TB capacity||Up to 554 MB/s,

 |Solid-state drive speeds||Micron 5200 ECO with SATA inteface, 7.68 TB capacity||540/520 MB/s,